 The investment management business is exposed to potential conflicts of interest and self-dealing.
-Conflicts of interest are inherently likely to arise when the investment manager is a member of a financial group which has investment banking activity or when different client accounts are managed, whose interests may diverge from each other.
+Conflicts of interest are inherently likely to arise when banking activity or when different client accounts are managed, whose interests may diverge from each other.
 If not managed effectively, investment decisions may be taken that put customer outcomes at risk.
 The systems, controls and procedures of the fund manager should facilitate the identification, monitoring, management and resolution of conflicts of interest.

-Where an investment manager outsources critical or important functions to third-party service providers, MARC will review its approach to managing the key risks inherent in outsourcing these functions, including regulatory risk, service failure risk and security risk.
+Where an investment manager outsources critical or important functions to third-party service providers, MARC Ratings will review its approach to managing the key risks inherent in outsourcing these functions, including regulatory risk, service failure risk and security risk.
 To avoid undue operational risk, it is essential that investment managers select third-party service providers that are experienced, capable, have sufficient resources and are of sufficiently good repute.

-In assessing the risk management framework, MARC will consider the processes in place to identify, measure, monitor and report on key risks and specific accountabilities as follows:
+In assessing the risk management framework, MARC Ratings will consider the processes in place to identify, measure, monitor and report on key risks and specific accountabilities as follows:

-Exhibit 5: Risk Management Framework: Areas of Focus
+Exhibit 4: Risk Management Framework: Areas of Focus

-MARC will also consider the responsibility and reporting lines of the investment manager's audit and compliance functions, including their independence, and the links between internal audit and compliance, its compliance record and the general approach to compliance.
-MARC favours a cross-functional and centralised approach to compliance.
+MARC Ratings will also consider the responsibility and reporting lines of the investment manager's audit and compliance functions, including their independence, and the links between internal audit and compliance, its compliance record and the general approach to compliance.
+MARC Ratings favours a cross-functional and centralised approach to compliance.
 Compared to a check-the-box monitoring approach, this allows for a more collaborative and proactive approach to compliance and better protection from reputational and financial damage arising from high-profile compliance failures.
 Any past judgements against the investment manager, current litigation and regulatory actions will be pertinent to our analysis.

-Investment manager firm-level risks Key portfolio/fund risks borne by investors Investment Interest rate Credit Counterparty Product Reputational risk risks risk risk Performance Liquidity Financial Strategic risk risk risk risk Risks potentially affecting both investors and investment manager Operational People Process IT-related Outsourced risks risks risks risks function risks Fiduciary Compliance Custody Legal Tax risks risks risks risk risks own investment risk
+Investment manager firm-level risks Key portfolio/fund risks borne by investors Investment Interest rate Credit Counterparty Product Reputational risk risks risk\ risk risk Performance Liquidity Financial Strategic risk risk risk risk Risks potentially affecting both investors and investment manager Operational People Process IT-related Outsourced risks risks risks function risks risks Custody Fiduciary Compliance Legal Tax risks risks risks risks risk

-Exhibit 6: Risk Distribution: Investors and Investment Managers
+Exhibit 5: Risk Distribution: Investors and Investment Managers